appgrade-bv/translation-xtractor/README.md

 Shoot!
 You can reach us at [info@appgrade.be](mailto:info@appgrade.be) or create an issue or pull request on our [GitHub](https://github.com/appgrade-bvba/translation-xtractor).

 ## Release notes

+### 1.1.1
+- Added warnings and prevent crashes when translations keys are missing in some input files.

 ### 1.1.0
 - Added the option to specify a delimiter used for both `export` and `import` commands.
 - Added rudimentary error handling.